MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 ### `mz_worker_materialization_source_frontiers`

-The `mz_worker_materialization_source_frontiers` source describes the frontiers that each worker is aware of for every source used in a [dataflow] in the system.
+The `mz_worker_materialization_source_frontiers` source describes the frontiers that each worker is aware of for every storage source used in a [dataflow] in the system.
 The frontier describes the earliest timestamp at which the output of the source instantiation at the dataflow layer may change; data prior to that timestamp is sealed.